 Please don’t try this at home.

 It being an experimental free VPN project, our VPN Gate review team didn’t really expect it to have live chat support.
-In fact, it doesn’t really have any kind of support in the general sense (no ticket system or email support whatsoever.
+In fact, it doesn’t really have any kind of support in the general sense – no ticket system or email support whatsoever.

 The cheapest VPN on the planet.

 With that said, we also managed to find some servers that gave us enough speed to even watch HD videos.
-So, if you have time to go through thousands of servers to pick the right ones, be our guest.
+So, if you have time to go through hundreds of servers to pick the right one, be our guest.

 How about learning from other VPN users?

 Do you have any related questions?
 Have you ever tried to use VPN Gate or any other VPN apps before?
 Maybe you have written your own VPN Gate review?
 What are your impressions?